sympy/scipy-2016-tutorial/NOTES.md

 *Some notes for the tutorial.
-Feel free to edit it how ever you want.*
+Feel free to edit it however you want.*

 ## General notes